thejasper/SmartChair/README.md

 The state of the chair is published via MQTT after it changes.
 [Hass.io](https://www.home-assistant.io/hassio/) (A home automation system) can be used to process this information.
 Some idea's:

 #### Light
-When the user is sitting down and it's dark enough outside, turn on the light next to him on.
+When the user is sitting down and it's dark enough outside, turn on the light next to him.

 [![lights](img/Youtube.png)](https://www.youtube.com/watch?v=g3N8vFhwZuM)